 He offered ice packs and cold water to fellow protesters affected by the extreme heat.

-Blanca Lopez, of Homestead, told WLRN that her parents are undocumented immigrants who pick okra in the fields and sends her to run errands in fear of federal immigration authorities.
+Blanca Lopez of Homestead told WLRN that her parents are immigrants without legal status who pick okra in fields and send her to run errands in fear of immigration authorities.

 "They're scared to even get out their house," she said.
 "I'm born here so I'm their go-to person."

-She needs others need to "speak up" for undocumented immigrants targeted by the Trump administration.
+She needs others to "speak up" for the immigrants targeted by the Trump administration.

 Enrique Tarrio, former leader of the Proud Boys, drew some attention and the ire of the crowd when he began speaking to media outlets in Miami.
-He told reporters he was there to promote an app that encourages people to turn in undocumented immigrants for money.
+He told reporters he was there to promote an app that encourages people to turn in immigrants without legal status for money.

-Trump pardoned Tarrio for his role in the attack on the Capitol on Jan.
+Trump pardoned Tarrio for his role in riot at the U.S. Capitol on Jan.
 6, 2021.

 "We were founded as a country — we all learned in grade school — founded in protest to King George," she told the Miami Herald.
 "Our founding principle is that we didn't want a king, and now we have one."